Pork Ribs on a Pellet Grill

 In comparison, baby back ribs are shorter than spare ribs.
 Spare ribs are likely to be larger, flatter, and have more meat and marbling.

-FOR YOU: Country-Style Ribs on a Pellet Grill
+FOR YOU: Smoking Brisket on a Pellet Grill

 Are Baby Back Ribs Pork or Beef?